-Mark Lovick has been repairing watches since the late 1980’s and has a true passion for passing on the knowledge he has gained over the years.
+Mark Lovick has been repairing watches since the late 1980s and has a genuine passion for passing on the knowledge he has gained over the years.

-Whether you are a watch collector, a hobbyist or would like to pursue watch repairing as a potential career, you will find that delving into a watch movement can be absorbing, rewarding and enjoyable.
+Whether you are a watch collector, a hobbyist, or would like to pursue watch repairing as a potential career, you’ll find that delving into a watch movement can be a very enjoyable skill to learn.
 Why not get started on your own watch repair journey today?

-Lifetime AccessEven if you complete all lessons in the course, you will be able to review all the videos as many times as you like and for as long as you please.
-Simply sign into your account at any time and your course level will be there archived and waiting for you to review.
+Lifetime AccessEven if you complete all lessons in the course, you can review all the videos as many times as you like and for as long as you please.
+Simply sign into your account and your course level will always be available for you to review.

-Up until now, the entry point into watch repair has been either through apprenticeship, self learning via books, or entry to a Horology course with a technical college.
+Until now, the entry point into watch repair has been either through apprenticeship, self learning via books, or entry to a Horology course with a technical college.
 Whilst I believe apprenticeship is the absolute best way to learn this trade, opportunities are getting more and more scarce.
-Many college watch repair courses are being scrapped due to lack of teachers, lack of funds or lack of students.
-I hate to say it, but watch repair lessons, and indeed Horology as a subject is simply not well promoted to school students as a viable career option.
+Many college watch repair courses are being scrapped because of lack of teachers, lack of funds, or lack of students.
+I hate to say it, but the promotion of watch repair lessons, and Horology to school students as a viable career option, is very rare.

-There are also many fantastic book resources available for learning watch repair techniques and these should absolutely not be overlooked.
+There are also many fantastic book resources available for learning Watch Repair techniques, and we should not overlook these resources.
 It is very important to learn from the masters of past.
 However, many of these books are very dated and do not come close to covering modern watch calibers, tools and techniques.

-This course is very unique in that it discusses tools and watch repair techniques in a modern way, high definition crystal clear video which can be streamed directly to your computer, cellphone or tablet.
+This course is unique because it discusses tools and watch repair techniques in a modern way, high definition crystal clear video streamed directly to your computer, cellphone or tablet.

-Online LearningWith this unique watch repair course, you will be able to learn the craft at your own pace, in the comfort of your home.
+Online LearningWith this unique watch repair course, you will learn the craft at your own pace, in the comfort of your home.
 All lessons are crystal clear.
-Great care and attention has been put into the production of the videos in regards to focus and clarity.
-This has been made possible by the investment of high quality camera equipment.
+We have put great care and attention into the production of the videos.
+We have made this possible with the investment of high quality camera equipment.

-Mark Lovick has been producing and publishing high quality watch repair video content on YouTube for several years and gained quite a bit of experience in making clear and concise points, illustrated with the high definition macro photography.
+Mark Lovick has been producing and publishing high-quality watch repair video content on YouTube for several years and gained a lot of experience in making clear and concise points, illustrated with the high definition Macro photography.